kopia/kopia/site/content/docs/Advanced/Architecture/_index.md

 $ kopia content show Ixac47f7ce280fdd81f04c670fec2353dc
 ```

 Note that the example above shows that `I` is a virtual prefix.
-The actual CABS block does not content the `I` prefix but referencing the block with the `I` prefix tells Kopia to interprete the block as an indirect JSON object and return the resolved content instead of the raw content.
+The actual CABS block does not content the `I` prefix but referencing the block with the `I` prefix tells Kopia to interpret the block as an indirect JSON object and return the resolved content instead of the raw content.

 The API for CAOS can be found in https://godoc.org/github.com/kopia/kopia/repo/object